Why Art and Creativity Are Important for Kids

 Foster process-focused art with advice from Leslie Bushara, Deputy Director for Education at the Children’s Museum of Manhattan.

-1. Prepare for a mess.
-Set up an art space where your kid can be free to experiment (and get messy!), advises Bushara.
-Throw a drop cloth or a newspaper on top of your kitchen table or in the garage.
+- Prepare for a mess.
+Set up an art space where your kid can experiment (and get messy!), advises Bushara.
+Throw a drop cloth or a newspaper on your kitchen table or in the garage.
 If weather permits, let kids paint outside.

-2. Avoid giving direction.
-Don’t tell your kid what to make or how to make it.
-Instead of saying, “Paint a rainbow,” encourage her to “experiment with mixing colors using different types of brushes and paper,” suggests Bushara.
+- Avoid giving directions.
+Don't tell your kid what to make or how to make it.
+Instead of saying, "Paint a rainbow," encourage her to "experiment with mixing colors using different types of brushes and paper," suggests Bushara.

-3. Speak specifically about art.
-When talking to your child about his artwork, try to be precise in your comments.
-For instance, instead of giving a generic compliment, Bushara recommends saying, “I see you used a lot of purple.
-Why did you choose that color?”
+- Speak specifically about art.
+Try to be precise in your comments when talking to your child about his artwork.
+For instance, instead of giving a generic compliment, Bushara recommends saying, "I see you used a lot of purple.
+Why did you choose that color?"

-4. Explore your child’s process.
-Often the best way to encourage conversation about your child’s art is simply to say, “Tell me about what you made,” or ask, “Did you have fun making it?”.
+- Find out how your child thinks.
+Most of the time, the best way to get your child to talk about his or her art is to say something like, "Tell me about what you made," or "Did you have fun making it?"

-5. Don’t draw with your child.
+- Don't draw with your child.
 When parents draw something representational while a younger child is sketching, it can frustrate them, warns Bushara.
-“It’s better to be near them and let them know that you’re interested and supportive of their art-making,” she says.
+"It's better to be near them and let them know you're interested and supportive of their art-making," she says.

 Creative Activity - No Drawing Lessons Needed